elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     4. Click `Save draft` in the right side-menu and then `Preview`.
 Review your record and if everything looks good, click `Back to edit` in the top left and then `Publish`in the right side-menu.

-    ### GDrive Step 4 - Link your training material to your TeSS record through the DOI
+    #### Step 4 - Link your training material to your TeSS record through the DOI

     The F3 principle of the [FAIR data principles](https://www.go-fair.org/fair-principles/) states that "Metadata clearly and explicitly include the identifier of the data they describe" and this applies to training materials as well.
 The association between the description of your course in TeSS and the course material in the LMS should be done by mentioning the DOI is the TeSS record (and the files themselves) and also linking to the TeSS record from Zenodo.